molecule/molecule.github.io/_drafts/simple-hci-stats.md

 1. Paired vs non-paired
 2. Chi-squared vs Friedman for Ranking?
 3. Wilcox vs Wilcoxon Signed Rank?
 Parametric vs nonparametric?
 When to use these?
+4. How can an analysis of varience test show statistical significance but the post-hoc doesn't?
+(Indication something is wrong?)